mbonfi457/Data_Analyst_Portfolio/README.md

-# Matthew's Data Analysis Portfolio
+# Matthew's Data Project Portfolio
 ## About Me
 I am a chemical lab technician with a strong chemistry (M.S.
 Chemistry) and solid math background.
 After completing my Master's thesis in computational chemistry, I developed an interest in Python and machine learning.
 I enrolled in multiple data science bootcamps for both Python and R to start my self-teaching journey: